Introduction

 Quick Self-Check

-Use this after each set to guide your load.
+Use this after each session to guide your load.

-- First sessions: could do 4–6 more reps → correct
+- First sessions in 1-2 weeks: could do 4–6 more reps → correct

-- Ongoing training: could do 2–3 more reps → correct
+- Ongoing training: gradually build that you could do 2–3 more reps → correct

 - Could not do more reps → too heavy